MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 in the code they are called conceptual, procedural, problem_solving, communication, memory, spatial
 ## If the question has randomly generated parameters
 This used sympy to do the substitutions.
-Where the question should be in the question text is replaced with ${question_expression}, ${question_expression_factored}, ${question_expression_simplified}, ${question_expression_collected}, depending on the question.
-It must be one of these options, or else be a parameter defined in generated or calculated parameters as ${parameter}. (one $ for substuting parametes)

-The actual expression is under question_expression.
-This can be multiplied out to facilitate working backward, if that is what is needed to make variables which are easy to generate.
-The question expression should use python notation.
-Don't call question expressions or parameters things that are already on Python's namespace, such as poly, func, angle.
 ## parameters
 There is two types of parameters, generated and calculated.
 The generated ones are the ones which are randomly generated.
 But it isn't always easiest to generate the actual parameters in the question.
 Sometimes to get the answers to be nice numbers/ question factorisable/solvable etc, its easiest to generate numbers to base the parameters in the question of off.
 A lot of the time this might mean randomly generating the answers and then working back to calculate what the corresponding question should be.
 The calculated_parameters field if for any parameters based on the generated, or other calculated ones.
 ### generated_parameters